PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 ## System Rules

-System shows notification in following cases where user is associated in any of the RACI roles in Open (Whose notification date is arrived).
+System shows notification in following cases where user is associated in any of the RACI roles in Open Tasks.
+(Whose notification date is arrived).

 - When task is removed from his queue (This means assignment is changed such a way that user is now no longer associated with that task)
 - When new task is added or assigned to his queue